microsoft/debugpy/CONTRIBUTING.md

 ## Updating pydevd

-Pydevd (at src/debugpy/_vendored/pydevd) is a copy of https://github.com/fabioz/PyDev.Debugger.
-We do not use a git submodule but instead just copy the source.
+Pydevd (at src/debugpy/_vendored/pydevd) is a subrepo of https://github.com/fabioz/PyDev.Debugger.
+We use the [subrepo](https://github.com/ingydotnet/git-subrepo) to have a copy of pydevd inside of debugpy

 In order to update the source, you would:
-- Sync to the appropriate commit in a pydevd repo
-- Diff this against the src/debugpy/_vendored/pydevd folder, being careful to not remove the edits made in the debugpy version
-- Run our tests
-- Make any fixes to get the tests to pass (see logging on how to debug)
+- git checkout -b "branch name"
+- python subrepo.py pull
+- git push
+- Fix any debugpy tests that are failing as a result of the pull
+- Create a PR from your branch

 You might need to regenerate the Cython modules after any changes.
 This can be done by: